 We love Halloween.
 We often host a kids’ party on Halloween weekend complete with fun snacks and games.
 This year is no different.
-As I’m planning my Halloween party snacks, I thought to myself, I should share these with you guys.
+As I’m planning my Halloween party snacks, I thought to myself, I should share these with you all.

 Spiderweb Seven-Layer Dip